Isabel-Vue-UWM/essays/frederick-stuart-church/README.md

     -  wc:Church,_Frederick_Stuart_-_The_Witch%27s_Daughter_-_1881_-_Smithsonian_American_Art_Museum.jpg
     -  wc:Frederick_Stuart_Church_-_The_Viking%27s_Daughter_-_1929.6.19_-_Smithsonian_American_Art_Museum.jpg

 On the LEFT side of these two comparsion is called *The Viking's Daughter.* In this mellow yellow painting, the Viking's daughter appears to be walking some kind of beach while holding a golden arrow.
 There is also a long trail of white birds following her and brushing her hair with their beaks as if she's some kind of a goddess.
-Meanwhile, there's only one bird on the RIGHT side.
-The RIGHT side of
+Meanwhile, there's only one bird on the RIGHT side of the comparsion.
+This grayish purple painting with a woman and an owl sitting on a white crescent moon together is called *The Witch's Daughter*.
+It appears that she's asking the owl for an advice or perhaps wisdom, since owls are culturally associated with knowledge and erudition.
+Even though these paintings are opposites to one another, they show some similarities.
+Besides their interaction with birds, they wore white silky dresses that wave along with the wind.
+This could symbolizes their innocence and divinity, since each bird from each painting is showing patience and grace towards the daugthers.

 <br>